 '''

 from twisted.internet import kqreactor

 kqreactor.install()

-from twisted.internet import reactor

-'''

 WaitForMultipleObjects (WFMO) for Win32

 The Win32 reactor is not yet complete and has various limitations and issues that need to be addressed.
 The reactor supports GUI integration with the win32gui module, so it can be used for native Win32 GUI applications.